Zog I: President of Albania

 Zogu was officially elected as the first President of Albania by the Constituent Assembly on 21 January 1925, taking office on 1 February for a seven-year term.
 A new constitution vested Zogu with sweeping executive and legislative powers, to the point that he was effectively a dictator.
 He had the right to appoint all major government personnel, as well as one-third of the lower house.

 Zogu's government followed the European model, though large parts of Albania still maintained a social structure unchanged from the days of Ottoman rule, and most villages were serf plantations run by the Beys.
 On 28 June 1925, Zogu ceded Sveti Naum to Yugoslavia in exchange for Peshkëpi (Pëshkupat) village and other concessions.

 Zogu enacted several major reforms.
 His principal ally during this period was the Kingdom of Italy, which lent his government funds in exchange for a greater role in Albania's fiscal policy.
-For the first time since the death of Skanderbeg, Albania began to emerge as a nation, rather than a feudal patchwork of local Beyliks.
-His administration was marred by disputes with Kosovar leaders, primarily Hasan Prishtina and Bajram Curri.
+His administration was marred by disputes with Kosovo Albanian leaders, primarily Hasan Prishtina and Bajram Curri, among others.

 On the debit side, Zogu's Albania was a police state in which civil liberties were all but nonexistent and the press was closely censored.
 Political opponents were imprisoned and often killed.
 For all intents and purposes, he held all governing power in the nation.

 Albanian king

-On 1 September 1928, Albania was transformed into a kingdom, and President Zogu became Zog I, King of the Albanians (Mbreti i Shqiptarëve in Albanian).
-His advisor was Mehmed Orhan.
+On 1 September 1928, Albania was transformed into a kingdom, and President Zogu declared himself to be Zog I, with the title King of the Albanians.
+He appointed as his advisor Mehmed Orhan Efendi, a prince of the recently abolished Ottoman Empire.
 He took as his regnal name his surname rather than his forename since the Islamic name Ahmet might have had the effect of isolating him on the European stage.
 He also initially took the parallel name "Skanderbeg III" (Zogu claimed to be a successor of Skanderbeg through descent through Skanderbeg's sister; "Skanderbeg II" was taken to be Prince Wied, but this fell out of use).

-On the same day as he was declared king (he was never technically crowned), he was declared Field Marshal of the Royal Albanian Army.
+On the same day as he declared himself king (he was never technically crowned), he also declared himself Field Marshal of the Royal Albanian Army.
 He proclaimed a constitutional monarchy similar to the contemporary regime in Italy, created a strong police force, and instituted the Zogist salute (flat hand over the heart with palm facing downwards).
 Zog hoarded gold coins and precious stones, which were used to back Albania's first paper currency.